European Broadcasting Union: History

 After Stresa, a consensus emerged among the Western Europeans to form a new organisation and the BBC proposed it be based in London.
 Meetings in Paris on 31 October and 1 November 1949 sealed the fate of the IBU and IBO, but it was decided not to allow any broadcaster from West Germany to be a founder of the new organisation.
 On 13 February 1950 the European Broadcasting Union had its first meeting with 23 members from the ITU defined European Broadcasting Area at the Imperial Hotel in Torquay, United Kingdom.
 The first president was Ian Jacob of the BBC who remained at the helm for ten years while its operation was largely dominated by the BBC due to its financial, technical, and staff input.
 The most important difference between the EBU and its predecessors was that EBU membership was for broadcasters and not governments.
 Early delegates said EBU meetings were cordial and professional and very different from the abrupt tone of its predecessors.
 Broadcasters from West Germany were admitted since 1951 and a working relationship forged with its Eastern counterpart, the International Radio and Television Organisation (OIRT), which existed in parallel with the EBU until its merger on 1 January 1993.

+Sunday, June 6, 1954, became the official date of the creation of the Eurovision television program exchange system, when at 4:30 p.m Central European time, the first live broadcast from Montreux, Switzerland, from the Daffodil Festival, a flower festival held every two years since the end of the 19th century (1897), took place under its auspices the year in honor of the return of spring.
+On the same day, at 19:00 Central European time, a broadcast was organized from the Vatican — a visit to the Apostolic Palace (Sixtus V Palace) and St. Peter's Cathedral, which ended with a sermon by Pope Pius XII on television and a blessing in six languages.

+In 1956, the Eurovision Song Contest was first held, broadcast in 10 European countries.
+An important event was the coverage of the first Olympic Games for the network, the 1956 Winter Olympics in Cortina d'Ampezzo.
+During the 13 days of the Games, more than 54 programs were broadcast on the network with the participation of the main broadcaster, the Italian RAI.
+During the Olympic exchange, broadcasters from the GDR and Czechoslovakia temporarily joined the network for the first time.
+The landmark events broadcast on the network in 1956 also include the wedding of Prince Rainier II and Grace Kelly, broadcast with the participation of the Monaco RMC, and the broadcast of the Tour de France cycling race on the continental air.